This vegetarian caprese skillet lasagna recipe is a delicious lighter take on lasagna. It’s really easy and all cooked right in the skillet!

 Hope you love this cast iron lasagna recipe!

 Let me know if you’ve tried it in the comments below.
+You may also like my vegetarian pasta e fagioli if you liked this recipe.

 Would you try a lighter take on lasagna, or do you prefer saving it for a special treat?